On the Equivalence of Decoupled Graph Convolution Network and Label Propagation: Introduction

 Figure \ref{fig:train_decoupled_GCN} illustrates the process.
 In addition to the advantages revealed by the equivalent label propagation view, we further identify two limitations of existing decoupled GCN:

-(1) Since the weights of pseudo-labeled data are dynamically adjusted based on model prediction, the initialization of the model exerts a much larger impact on the model training.
+(1) High sensitivity to model initialization.
+Since the weights of pseudo-labeled data are dynamically adjusted based on model prediction, the initialization of the model exerts a much larger impact on the model training.
 An ill initialization would generate incorrect predictions in the beginning, making the weights of pseudo-labeled data diverge from the proper values.
 As a result, the model may converge to an undesirable state.
-In short, the model is highly sensitive to the initialization.

-(2) The weights of the pseudo-labeled data generated from a labeled source node are normalized to be unity.
+(2) Lacking robustness to label noise.
+The weights of the pseudo-labeled data generated from a labeled source node are normalized to be unity.
 It implies that different labeled nodes are assumed to have an equal contribution to weigh the pseudo-labeled data.
 Such an assumption ignores the quality or importance of labeled data, which may not be ideally clean and have certain noises in practical applications.
-As a result, when the label noise exists, the model performance would suffer.

-Our analyses provide deep insights into how does the decoupled GCN work or fail, inspiring us to develop a better method by fostering strengths and circumventing weaknesses.
+Our analyses provide deep insights into how the decoupled GCN works or fails, inspiring us to develop a better method by fostering strengths and circumventing weaknesses.
 Specifically, we propose a new method named \textit{Propagation then Training Adaptively} (PTA), which augments the classical label propagation with a carefully designed adaptive weighting strategy.
 After generating the pseudo-labeled data with label propagation, we dynamically control their weights during modeling training.
 Firstly, PTA abandons the equal-contribution assumption on labeled nodes, specifying the importance of a labeled node based on the consistence between its label and the predicted labels of its neighbors.
 Secondly, in the early stage of training, PTA reduces the impact of model prediction on the weighting of pseudo-labeled data, since an immature neural network usually yields unreliable prediction; as the training proceeds, PTA gradually enlarges the impact to increase the model's robustness to noise.
 Through the two designs, we eliminate the limitations of decoupled GCN and meanwhile make full use of its advantages.

 We summarize the contributions of this paper as below: \begin{itemize} \item Conducting thorough theoretical analyses of decoupled GCN, proving that its training stage is equivalent to performing a two-step label propagation. \item Analyzing the advantages and limitations of decoupled GCN from the label propagation perspective. \item Proposing a new label propagation method PTA that inherits the merits of decoupled GCN and overcomes its limitations with a carefully designed weighting strategy for pseudo-labeled data. \item Validating our findings on four datasets of semi-supervised node classification and demonstrating the superiority of PTA in multiple aspects of accuracy, robustness, and stability. \end{itemize}